FabianSchubert/microcircuit_network/README.md

 - {
 	- "name":
-	<name of the network>,
+	name of the network,

 	- "layers":
 	[
 		- {

 			- "layer_name":
-			<name of the first layer.
-Should be a
-			unique name among all layers in the model.>,
+			name of the first layer.
+Should be a unique name among all layers in the model.,

 			- "neur_pops":
 			[
 				- {
 					- "pop_name":
-					<name of the neuron population in
+					name of the neuron population in
 					the layer.
-This should only be a short name that is only required to be unique WITHIN the layer.>,
+This should only be a short name that is only required to be unique WITHIN the layer.,

 					- "num_neurons":
-					<number of neurons within the
+					number of neurons within the
-					population>,
+					population,

 					- "neuron":
-					<Either a string referring to one of the
-					default neuron models, or a dict with keys defining the parameters of a custom neuron model.>,
+					Either a string referring to one of the default neuron models, or a dict with keys defining the parameters of a custom neuron model.,

 					- "param_space":
-					<dict with parameter names and values
+					dict with parameter names and values
-					of the neuron model.>,
+					of the neuron model.,

 					- "var_space":
-					<dict with variable names and initial
+					dict with variable names and initial
-					values.>
+					values.
 				},

-				- { <second neuron population etc...> },
+				- { second neuron population etc... },

 				- ...
 			],